Electronic Discharge Monitoring Report (eDMR) System

 Be sure to check this webpage for the most current version of these documents.
 Read and follow all instructions on the eDMR Permittee Registration Form before submitting the application.
 The correct pages of the eDMR Permittee Registration Form must be submitted or the request will not be processed.

 Submit these documents to DEP using the following email address (recommended) or mailing address:

 Rachel Carson State Office Building

 Harrisburg, PA 17105-8774

-For questions and support related to the eDMR system, contact DEP's Application Support Help Desk:
+For questions and support related to the eDMR system, contact the DEP Conservation and Environment Delivery Center Help Desk: